amleshkashyap/moreRailsEtc/servers/security_topics/threats/web_applications/README.md

     - Escaping - Replacing some special characters (eg, <, >, ", &, etc) with others.
 Inbuilt functions are present in some languages for this.

   * Insecure Design - Since 2021
+    - CWEs - Generation of error messages containing sensitive information, unprotected storage/insufficient protection of credentials
+    - A secure design might have imperfect implementation which will lead to a different set of vulnerabilities.
+    - Secure design constantly evaluates threats - eg, looking for changes to the data flow, or access control.
+    - Suitable to have a professional do the evaluation.
+    - Compilation of use cases and misuse cases for the every service/features, limiting the resource consumption by each user/layer/tier.

   * Security Misconfiguration - Since 2017
     - Access default accounts, unused pages, unprotected files/directories - gives more knowledge of system.